AnudeepKonaboina/spark-with-hadoop-anywhere/docs/index.md

 <div class="hero">
   <h1>Spark with Hadoop on Docker</h1>
-  <p><strong> A production-ready, version-pinned Spark + Hadoop + Hive stack on Docker, fully aligned with the open-source Spark versions used by Databricks Runtime (DBR).
-Deploy it on any machine within minutes using a single command. </strong></p>
+  <p><strong> A production-ready, version-pinned Spark + Hadoop + Hive stack on Docker, fully aligned with the open-source Spark versions used by Databricks Runtime (DBR), installable on any machine within minutes using a single command </strong></p>
 </div>

 <div style="text-align: center; margin: 2rem 0;">